GeauxWeisbeck4/andrews-logseq-graph/pages/5 Designing Algorithms.md

 			  were set to true.
 To see whether the original function is a tautology, you need to test a couple of functions with one fewer argument, which leads to a simple implementation:
+			- The isTautology() function receives the original function to test, fn, and a list of arguments ❶.
+			   The latter will be the combination of values with which you’ll test whether the function is true.
+If you have the right number of arguments ❷, you evaluate the function ❸, and if it produces a false value ❹, you’ll log the fact and return false, which will short-circuit all future and pending evaluations.
+If the function returns true, the search will continue.
+If not enough arguments were provided ❺, you’ll test the function twice: adding a true and adding a false to the list of arguments, so all combinations will be tested eventually.